oasci/pitt-biosc1540-2024f/content/assessments/assignments/05/index.md

 </p>

 Be concise and focus on critical concepts.
-For each question, your response should be around 45 to 75 words.
+For each question or subpart, your response should be between 50 and 100 words.

 ## Q01

+**Points**: 8

-Explain how X-ray crystallography is used to determine the electron density of a molecule and how this information leads to fitting and refining an atomic model.
+Explain how X-ray crystallography is used to determine the electron density of a molecule.
+Describe how this information leads to fitting and refining an atomic model.
+Include the key steps in your explanation, from data collection to model refinement.

 ## Q02

+**Points**: 8

-Explain how X-rays scatter off electrons in a crystal and why this phenomenon is essential for determining protein structures using X-ray crystallography.
+Explain how X-rays scatter off electrons in a crystal.
+Discuss why this phenomenon is essential for determining protein structures using X-ray crystallography.
+In your answer, briefly describe the relationship between the crystal lattice and the resulting diffraction pattern.

 ## Q03

+**Points**: 8

 Explain constructive and destructive interference in the context of X-ray diffraction patterns.
+Describe how these phenomena contribute to the formation of diffraction spots and the absence of certain reflections.
+Briefly discuss how understanding these concepts helps in interpreting X-ray diffraction data.

 ## Q04

+**Points**: 10

 Compare and contrast Cryo-Electron Microscopy (Cryo-EM) and X-ray Crystallography as methods for determining the structures of biological macromolecules.